Research

 Non-parametric and semi-parametric methods

 Distributions of variables and relationships among variables in health sciences studies are often more complex than can be captured with traditional parametric approaches.
 Non-parametric and semi-parametric methods relax some of the assumptions of parametric approaches.
-For non-parametric approaches, a distribution is not implicitly assumed in order to perform inference.
+For non-parametric approaches, a distribution is not implicitly assumed to perform inference.
 This can be useful when a distribution is not known or is difficult to work with, situations that are especially common with biological data such as microbiome or genomic data.
-Common non-parametric approaches include permutation, bootstrapping and other resampling based methods.
+Common non-parametric approaches include permutation, bootstrapping, and other resampling-based methods.
 In other situations trends or relationships may be complex and nonlinear, in which case semi-parametric methods such as smoothing or splines are useful.
 Faculty are developing methods for such situations as drop-out patterns that depend in complex ways on patients’ health status in HIV/AIDS studies.

 Application areas

-• General Biostatistics Collaboration
+• General Biostatistics Collaboration.

-• Cancer Prevention and Treatment
+• Cancer Prevention and Treatment.

-• Respiratory and Lung Disease
+• Respiratory and Lung Disease.

-• Infectious Diseases and HIV/AIDS
+• Infectious Diseases and HIV/AIDS.

-• Cardiology and Cardiovascular Disease
+• Cardiology and Cardiovascular Disease.

-• Mental and Behavioral Health
+• Mental and Behavioral Health.

-• Maternal and Child Health, and Pediatrics
+• Maternal and Child Health, and Pediatrics.

-• Diabetes and Obesity
+• Diabetes and Obesity.

-• Endocrinology and Metabolic Disorders
+• Endocrinology and Metabolic Disorders.

-• Autoimmune Disorders
+• Autoimmune Disorders.

 CMS Login